hexadezi/TraderForPoe/README.md

 ### Prerequisites

-What things you need to install the software and how to install them .
+What things you need to run the sofware?
 ```
-- Set your settings in the config file
-- .NET Framework 4.6.1
+.NET Framework 4.6.1
 ```

 ### Installing

-Just download the .zip file, extract it and start TraderForPoe.exe file.
+Just download the .exe file and execute.

 ## License